Fiber-optic communication: Fiber cable types

 An optical fiber cable consists of a core, cladding, and a buffer (a protective outer coating), in which the cladding guides the light along the core by using the method of total internal reflection.
 The core and the cladding (which has a lower-refractive-index) are usually made of high-quality silica glass, although they can both be made of plastic as well.
 Connecting two optical fibers is done by fusion splicing or mechanical splicing and requires special skills and interconnection technology due to the microscopic precision required to align the fiber cores.
+Connectors are also used for detachable connection of optical fibers.

-Two main types of optical fiber used in optic communications include multi-mode optical fibers and single-mode optical fibers.
+Two main types of optical fiber used in optical communications include multi-mode optical fibers and single-mode optical fibers.
 A multi-mode optical fiber has a larger core (≥ 50 micrometers), allowing less precise, cheaper transmitters and receivers to connect to it as well as cheaper connectors.
 However, a multi-mode fiber introduces multimode distortion, which often limits the bandwidth and length of the link.
-Furthermore, because of its higher dopant content, multi-mode fibers are usually expensive and exhibit higher attenuation.
+Furthermore, because of their higher dopant content, multi-mode fibers are usually expensive and exhibit higher attenuation.
 The core of a single-mode fiber is smaller (< 10 micrometers) and requires more expensive components and interconnection methods, but allows much longer and higher-performance links.
-Both single- and multi-mode fiber is offered in different grades.
+Both single- and multi-mode fibers are offered in different grades.

-In order to package fiber into a commercially viable product, it typically is protectively coated by using ultraviolet cured acrylate polymers and assembled into a cable.
+In order to package fiber into a commercially viable product, it is typically protectively coated by using ultraviolet-cured acrylate polymers and assembled into a cable.
 After that, it can be laid in the ground and then run through the walls of a building and deployed aerially in a manner similar to copper cables.
 These fibers require less maintenance than common twisted pair wires once they are deployed.